jkeneda/jupyter-math-book/_sources/docs/business-algebra/functions/4-polynomial-functions.md

 First, we're going to focus on determining what the edges of a polynomial's graph should look like.
 We'll learn how to determine the interior behavior of the graph later.

-We saw in the last section that $$ax^2 + bx + c$$ "opens up" if $$a$$ is positive, and it "opens down" if $$a$$ is negative.
+We saw in the last section that $ax^2 + bx + c$ "opens up" if $a$ is positive, and it "opens down" if $a$ is negative.
 More generally, polynomials with an even degree will either "open up" or "open down", depending on the positivity or negativity of their *leading coefficient*.

 ```{glossary}
 leading coefficient